USING THE LIBRARY

 What electronic resources do you offer?

 We provide access to a broad range of databases and websites dedicated to the study of art history and related fields.
-Most of the subscription-based resources can only be accessed from the Clark/Williams campus but many other resources, indicated by an unlocked lock icon, are freely available via the internet.
+Subscription-based resources can only be accessed from the Clark/Williams campus but many other resources, indicated by an unlocked lock icon, are freely available via the internet.

 What does it mean if the catalog says an item is “Requestable?”

-Requestable items are kept in an Offsite Storage facility.
-Offsite materials are usually retrieved each weekday morning.
-Library users with circulation accounts may request any item not accessible in the stacks by clicking the “Request This Item” button and entering their name and circulation barcode.
+Library users with circulation accounts may request any item not accessible in the stacks by clicking the “Request This Item” button in the online catalog and entering their name and circulation barcode.

-Visitors should email or call at least two days in advance to request materials from Offsite Storage.
+Visitors should email or call at least two days in advance to request materials from Offsite Storage or Special Collections.

 Am I allowed to view Special Collections materials?